EmmaBest/Val-Broeksmit-audio/README.md

  * August 12, 2019 - Val emails David Enrich a list of email addresses and passwords for Epstein.
 Val later said Enrich asked for the information (evidence not provided)

 ### September
- * September, 2019 - Marie and Steve Toltz file for divorce
+ * September, 2019 - Marie and Stephen file for divorce
  * September 07, 2019 - Rosanne Berg emails David Enrich that they "cannot make a deal with Val for his life rights, he is asking way way too much to option and then to purchase" but that they're "still interested in trying to adapt the book, without Val's involvement."
  * September, 2019 - Marie gets the phone number for David Enrich's wife from Val's phone and texts her about the article.